 Dennis J. Selkoe, MD Co-director, Ann Romney Center for Neurologic Diseases Chief, Division of Basic Neuroscience Research Vincent and Stella Coates Professor of Neurologic Diseases, Harvard Medical School

-Dr. Selkoe’s groundbreaking work has identified the fundamental mechanisms underlying the development of Alzheimer Disease (AD), defined forms of amyloid β-protein that have a strong negative effect on neuronal function and on memory, and shown that antibodies to the protein effectively neutralize these adverse effects.
-His extensive published studies have helped lead to clinical trials of inhibitors of the build-up of the amyloid β-protein, and he is currently examining the detailed basis for neuronal impairment and testing various experimental approaches.
+Dr. Selkoe’s groundbreaking work has identified the fundamental mechanisms underlying the development of Alzheimer's disease (AD), defined forms of amyloid β-protein that have a strong negative effect on neuronal function and on memory, and shown that antibodies to the protein effectively neutralize these adverse effects.
+His extensive published studies have helped lead to clinical trials of inhibitors of the buildup of the amyloid β-protein, and he is currently examining the detailed basis for neuronal impairment and testing various experimental approaches.

 A world-renowned expert in the treatment and research of multiple sclerosis, Dr. Weiner's discoveries regarding basic mechanisms of MS have led to the development of new treatment approaches applied worldwide.
 He is the author of Curing MS and the recipient of the prestigious John Dystel Prize from the American Academy of Neurology for his work in MS.